nsansen/Quantum-Machine-Learning/README.md

 # Quantum-Machine-Learning

-Codes are used for the paper: Binary classifiers for noisy datasets: a comparative study of existing quantum machine learning frameworks and some new approaches, 2021  https://arxiv.org/abs/2111.03372
+Codes used on the paper: Binary classifiers for noisy datasets: a comparative study of existing quantum machine learning frameworks and some new approaches, 2021  https://arxiv.org/abs/2111.03372

 Packages:
 Python 3.8